Notice regarding the quality of machine translation

 In order to make his cottage known, the renter must comply with the requirements for the installation and maintenance of advertising signs to ensure the protection of the living environment.

-To go further Articles L. 581-1 and following articles R. 581-1 and following of the Environment Code.
+For further information: Articles L. 581-1 and following articles R. 581-1 and following of the Environment Code.

 If necessary, comply with pool regulations